PetFriendly/PetFriendly/README.md

 ###How it works

-When the user registers they enter in a zip code and are then given the option of specifying the type of pet they would like to see.
-The zip code can be updated at any time.
-Zip code is required for matching to work
+When the user registers they enter in their zip code and are given the option of specifying the type of pet they would like to see.
+Zip code can be updated at any time.
+It is required for matching to work.

-They are presented with a picture of a pet which they can click for additional pictures (if available) and click on 'Show Description' for additional info and adoption contact details as well as a link to petfinder.
+User can click picture of the pet for additional pictures (if available) and click on 'Show Description' for additional info, adoption contact details and a link to petfinder.
 They can touch yes or swipe right to save the pet to a favorites list.
 Touching no or swiping left will remove the pet from showing in the app again.

-Animals can be deleted from favorites list.
+Pets can be deleted from favorites list.
 They will not be shown again in the match view.
 A future feature will allow user to see a pet they have previously declined.

-All pet data comes from www.petfinder.com through their API.
-This may result in certain fields being empty or appearing to have odd characters/grammer and is not an error in this application.
+All pet data comes from www.petfinder.com through their public API.
+This may result in certain fields being empty or appearing to have odd characters/grammar and is not an error in this application.

 ##Developer Notes:
-Master Branch for large version changes
-Dev if you are brave
+Currently at v1.0.0 in the Dev Branch.
+This will shortly be pushed to the Master Branch.
+Dev will be for internal builds.

 ###Third Party Integration